 Prepare single cell algae (euglenoids).

 Grow unialgal cultures in AF-6 media26 with 150 mL L-1 of commercially-available soil-water medium added to the media, at a temperature of 22 °C on a 14:10 h light dark cycle.
-Transfer 2 mL of low density (OD600 < 0.5) culture into a 10 mL filtration rig (Figure 1) using a polycarbonate 25 mm filter with 8 µm pores.
+Transfer 2 mL of low density (OD600 < 0.5) culture with a glass pipette into a 10 mL filtration rig (Figure 1) containing a polycarbonate 25 mm filter with 8 µm pores.
 Seal the side arm and funnel with rubber stoppers to contain the culture in the funnel.

 Note: If the cell density on the polycarbonate filter is not optimal, adjust the amount of starting culture used.